dhurlburtusa/shortcuts/google/analytics-notes.md

 ```

 These snippets end up creating a global function named `ga` which is known as
 the command queue.
-See the [command queue reference][ga-cmd-q] for details.
+See the [command queue reference][ga-cmdq-ref] for details.

 ## Trackers